AlenVelocity/wa-sticker-formatter/README.md

     type: StickerTypes.FULL, // The sticker type
     categories: ['🤩', '🎉'], // The sticker category
     id: '12345', // The sticker id
+    quality: 50, // The quality of the output file
     background: '#000000' // The sticker background color (only for full stickers) })